open-wc/open-wc/packages/semantic-dom-diff/README.md

 **Ignoring children**

-When working with web components you may find that they sometimes render to their light dom, for example to meet some accessibility requirements.
+When working with web components you may find that they sometimes render to their light dom, for example, to meet some accessibility requirements.
 We don't want to ignore the tag completely, as we would then not be able to test if we did render the tag.

 We can ignore just it's light dom: